August 03, 2020

 Scalp massage stimulates circulation in your scalp, which brings fresh blood carrying nutrients to the hair follicles.
 Simply massage your scalp with your fingertips daily.

-Certain oils, such as castor, jojoba, and avocado, nourish and moisturize the scalp and hair follicles.
+Certain oils, such as castor oil, jojoba oil, and avocado oil, nourish and moisturize the scalp and hair follicles.
 Apply the oil to your fingertips and massage into the scalp.
 Leave on several hours or overnight, then shampoo out.

 Rinse your hair with cold water, which stimulates the scalp.